-As the largest city in the world-renowned Canadian Prairies, Winnipeg is often affectionately referred to as the Heart of the Continent.
-Winnipeg’s cold and long winters mean that the city of almost one million people is also home to the slightly less-charming moniker of Winterpeg.
-However, despite the harsh winters that Winnipegers have to endure, their spirit and hospitality remains strong.
+As the largest city in the Canadian Prairies, Winnipeg is often affectionately referred to as the Heart of the Continent.
+Winnipeg’s long, cold winters mean that the city of almost one million people is also home to the slightly less-charming moniker of “Winterpeg”.
+However, despite the harsh winters that Winnipegers endure, their spirit and hospitality remains strong.
 This friendly and welcoming reputation is one of the main reasons why an increasing number of newcomers to Canada have chosen to make Winnipeg their Canadian home.
 So, let’s learn more about living in Winnipeg, Canada’s most centrally-located city.

 Where is Winnipeg, Manitoba?

 Winnipeg is the capital of Manitoba.
 The city is located towards the eastern end of the Canadian Prairies.
 As far as Canadian cities go, Winnipeg is about as central as it gets, and the city sits at the meeting point of the Red and Assiniboine rivers.

 Population and immigrant communities